-As mentioned previously, the assessment stage consists of the identification and evaluation of indicators and data related to the social, economic and ecological dimensions, or impacts, of the aquaculture unit.
-This analysis is intended to be interdisciplinary and integrated, where crossover effects among the different systems/scales are taken into account (see box 1).
+The assessment stage consists of the identification and evaluation of indicators and data related to the social, economic and ecological dimensions, or impacts, of the aquaculture unit.
+This analysis is intended to be interdisciplinary and integrated, where crossover effects among the different systems/scales are taken into account.
 However, there are specific perspectives, data, and tools that will relate to each of the dimensions, which are described in more detail in the following subsections.